Special Student Programs

 The Mentorship Program - This program brings students, alums, and friends of the College together for an exchange of information on education, professionalism, and aspirations.
 This program allows students in our geographic location to obtain valuable advice and insights from business professionals.
 A long term one-on-one relationship allows students to build a trusting relationship with their mentor and provides opportunities to seek career, personal, and life advice from them.

-New Business Venture Competition – Open to all NMU students in 2011-12.
+New Business Venture Competition – Open to all NMU students regardless of your major.
 Students will compete as individuals, or as teams of two to five members to develop a business plan that will be demonstrated before a panel of judges.
-Cash prizes range from $500 to $5,000.
+Cash prizes.

 The Superior Fund – In fall 2006, NMU’s College of Business began operating the student-managed investment fund, named the Superior Fund.
 The fund started with an initial sum of $200,000 and realized a profit in its first year.